Russian Soviet Federative Socialist Republic: Early 1990s

 On 24 December, Yeltsin informed the Secretary-General of the United Nations that by agreement of the member states of the CIS the Russian Federation would assume the membership of the Soviet Union in all UN organs (including the Soviet Union's permanent seat on the UN Security Council).
 Russia took full responsibility for all the rights and obligations of the USSR under the Charter of the United Nations, including the financial obligations, and assumed control over its nuclear stockpile and the armed forces; Soviet embassies abroad became Russian embassies.
-On 25 December – just hours after Gorbachev resigned as president of the Soviet Union – the Russian SFSR was renamed the Russian Federation (Russia), reflecting that it was now a sovereign state with Yeltsin assuming the Presidency.
-That same night, the Soviet flag was lowered from the Kremlin for the last time, replaced with the tricolor.
+On 25 December – just hours after Gorbachev resigned as president of the Soviet Union – the Russian SFSR was renamed the Russian Federation, reflecting that it was now a sovereign state with Yeltsin assuming the Presidency.
+That same night, the Soviet flag was lowered from the Kremlin for the last time, and replaced with the tricolor.
 The Soviet Union officially ceased to exist the next day.
 The change was originally published on 6 January 1992 (Rossiyskaya Gazeta).
 According to law, during 1992, it was allowed to use the old name of the RSFSR for official business (forms, seals, and stamps).